 - You will not need permission from the freeholder to make changes to the property – for which they will also usually charge a fee.

 - Leases contain restrictive covenants which can ban or restrict your ability to do certain things, such as running a business from home, sub-letting, or keeping pets.

 - The fewer years left on the lease, the harder it will be to sell the property or obtain a mortgage.
 You may be able to pay to extend your lease term, but it will still be a lease.

 - Perhaps the greatest disadvantage of being a leaseholder is that your freeholder may view you as a ‘cash cow’.
 We have mentioned above the scandal of leasehold houses.
 A freeholder – typically a developer – may also sell your freehold to a third party who may be even more exploitative of you.

 What is collective enfranchisement?

 Leasehold enfranchisement, which is also known as collective enfranchisement, is your statutory right as a flat owner to buy the freehold of your building, even if your freeholder objects.
-You will need to form a majority group of flat owners before you can collectively exercise your right to enfranchise.
-And in return for leasehold enfranchisement, you will also have to pay a fair price, as well as a contribution towards your freeholder’s costs.
+You must form a majority group of flat owners before collectively exercising your right to enfranchise.
+And in return for leasehold enfranchisement, you will also have to pay a fair price and a contribution towards your freeholder’s costs.